scikit-multilearn/scikit-multilearn/docs/source/loading.rst

 In this section you will learn how to generate multi-label classification, where to find real world data and how to load it, and how to prepare your data for classification.

-The multi-label classification can be performed on different kinds of data - usually it is done on either artificially generated data for analytical purposes or on real-world data sets stored in ``ARFF`` files.
+The multi-label classification can be performed on different kinds of data - usually it is done on either artificially generated data for analytical purposes or on real-world data sets stored in `ARFF <http://www.cs.waikato.ac.nz/ml/weka/arff.html>` files.

 Generating artificial data
 --------------------------
-Scikit-learn's :mod:`sklearn.model_selection` framework can be used to generate artificial multi-label classification data:
+Scikit-learn's `sklearn.datasets.make_multilabel_classification <http://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_multilabel_classification.html>`_ framework can be used to generate artificial multi-label classification data:

 .. code-block:: python